-🗹 Refer to the solution folder for a view of the finished app
+🔽 Refer to the solution folder for a view of the finished app

-The first file to create in web-app is a requirements.txt file.Like package.json in a JavaScript app, this file lists dependencies required by the app.
+3. The first file to create in web-app folder is requirements.txt file.
+Like package.json in a JavaScript app, this file lists dependencies required by the app.
 In requirements.txt add the lines: